MarkY-LunarG/LunarGlobe/samples/README.md

 <img src="screenshots/05_simple_glm.png" height="256px">

-Stepping back, I wanted to setup a simple sample which used GLM to use a Camera.
+Stepping back, I wanted to setup a simple sample which used GLM to setup and move a camera and objects.

 The sample does the following:
  * Use a camera (defined as position and orientation) to